African-American history

-The American Revolutionary War, which saw the Thirteen Colonies become independent and transform into the United States, led to great social upheavals for African Americans; Black soldiers fought on both the British and the American sides, and after the conflict ended the Northern United States gradually abolished slavery.
-However, the American South, which had an economy dependent on plantations operation by slave labor, entrenched the slave system and expanded it during the westward expansion of the United States.
+During the American Revolutionary War, in which the Thirteen Colonies gained independence and began to form the United States, Black soldiers fought on both the British and the American sides.
+After the conflict ended, the Northern United States gradually abolished slavery.
+However, the population of the American South, which had an economy dependent on plantations operation by slave labor, increased their usage of Africans as slaves during the westward expansion of the United States.
 During this period, numerous enslaved African Americans escaped into free states and Canada via the Underground Railroad.
 Disputes over slavery between the Northern and Southern states led to the American Civil War, in which 178,000 African Americans served on the Union side.
-During the war, President Abraham Lincoln issued the Thirteenth Amendment, which abolished slavery in the U.S.
+During the war, President Abraham Lincoln issued the Thirteenth Amendment, which abolished slavery in the U.S., except as punishment for a crime.

-After the war ended with a Confederate defeat, the Reconstruction era began, in which African Americans living in the South were granted equal rights with their white neighbors.
+After the war ended with a Confederate defeat, the Reconstruction era began, in which African Americans living in the South were granted limited rights compared to their white counterparts.
 White opposition to these advancements led to most African Americans living in the South to be disfranchised, and a system of racial segregation known as the Jim Crow laws was passed in the Southern states.
-Beginning in the early 20th century, in response to poor economic conditions, segregation and lynchings, over 6 million primarily rural African Americans migrated out of the South to other regions of the United States in search of opportunity.
+Beginning in the early 20th century, in response to poor economic conditions, segregation and lynchings, over 6 million African Americans, primarily rural, were forced to migrate out of the South to other regions of the United States in search of opportunity.
 The nadir of American race relations led to civil rights efforts to overturn discrimination and racism against African Americans.
 In 1954, these efforts coalesced into a broad unified movement led by civil rights activists such as Rosa Parks and Martin Luther King Jr. This succeeded in persuading the federal government to pass the Civil Rights Act of 1964, which outlawed racial discrimination.

 The 2020 United States census reported that 46,936,733 respondents identified as African Americans, forming roughly 14.2% of the American population.
 Of those, over 2.1 million immigrated to the United States as citizens of modern African states.
 African Americans have made major contributions to the culture of the United States, including literature, cinema and music.

-African Americans were subjected to abuse and racism by white Americans during the slavery and Jim Crow eras.
-Thousands of African American men were lynched by white mobs.
-White men would lynch black men due to fear of white women being raped.
-Slaves were treated as property by their white slave owners.
-Slave men and slave women were also sexually exploited by their white slave owners.
-Violence against slaves was also common.
-Black women were often raped, dehumanized and racially fetishized by their white male slave owners.
+White supremacy has impacted African American history, resulting in a legacy characterized by systemic oppression, violence, and ongoing disadvantage that the African American community continues to this day.

+African Americans were brought to the United States because of the Native American genocide in the United States.
+During the 17th century, European colonists in North America increasingly relied on enslaved Africans for labor, as they were a more affordable and abundant workforce compared to Indigenous Native Americans and indentured servants, who were primarily impoverished and poor white Europeans.